 One mistake does not have to ruin your life.
-You were upset, angry and in the heat of the moment—and you are likely not the only one at fault.
-To keep domestic assault charges off your record, you need a team of highly specialized lawyers who know Michigan assault laws and who are experts at domestic assault defense.
+To keep domestic assault charges off your record, you need a team of highly specialized Michigan domestic violence lawyers who know Michigan assault laws and who are experts at domestic assault defense.
 That’s where we come in.

-Therefore, you must seek counsel with a defense lawyer immediately!
+Therefore, you must seek counsel with a Michigan domestic violence lawyer immediately!

 If the accused is charged, they will come before a judge for an arraignment, which is legal speak for a defendant’s first appearance before a judge.
 The defendant will plea either guilty or not guilty.
 The judge will then set the bond amount and any other conditions.